johannesgiorgis/personal-website/content/post/2019-02-16-introducing-datascience-challenges.md

 My hope for this project is that it enables anyone interested in Data Science to expand upon their existing skills by building hands-on open-ended projects.
 This project is aimed at people who are comfortable programming, have gone through some online courses and are looking to challenge themselves by applying their knowledge and skills.

 Interested in getting started?
-Here is the [Github] repo that you fork.
+Here is the [Github] repo that you can fork.

 # Background